One Line Summary

-Former travel writer Gabriel Dax is pulled back into the murky world of espionage in 1963 — a reluctant agent navigating the moral quicksand of Cold War deception.
+In 1963, reluctant operative Gabriel Dax is pulled back into espionage, navigating the moral quicksand of Cold War politics.

 Opening Impression